Generating Benchmarks for Factuality Evaluation of Language Models: Introduction

-This paper introduces a new and complementary method for uniformly and inexpensively testing a model's tendency to generate factual information from a given factual corpus: Factual Assessment via Corpus TransfORmation (\textit{\method}).
-The key idea is automatically perturbing factual statements taken from the corpus to create a constant number of false variations (hereafter, $3$) for each true statement (Figure~\ref{fig:intro_fig}).
+This paper introduces a novel framework for testing a model’s tendency to generate factual information from a given factual corpus: Factual Assessment via Corpus TransfORmation (\textit{\method}).
+The key idea is automatically perturbing factual statements taken from the corpus to create a constant number of similar but false variations for each true statement (Figure~\ref{fig:intro_fig}).
+We employed InstructGPT \cite{ouyang2022training} to generate the false variations for each true statement.
 The LM's \method accuracy on our benchmark is defined as the percentage of examples for which it assigns higher likelihood to the factual completion than to any of the false variations.
-We employed InstructGPT \cite{ouyang2022training} to generate the false variations for each true statement, according to the FRANK factual error typology \citep{pagnoni-etal-2021-understanding}.